Noah-Huppert/kube-git-deploy/api/README.md

 chart = "./ui/deploy"
 ```

-This will create 2 modules named `api` and `ui`.
+This will create 2 units named `api` and `ui`.

-The `api` module will have 2 steps.
-The Docker step will build a Docker an
+The `api` unit will have 2 actions.
+The Docker action will build a Docker an
 image in the `./api` directory and tag it with
 `noahhuppert/example-api:{{ .git.sha }}`.

 Notice how the Docker tag uses Go templating to get the Git commit's sha.

-The Helm step will deploy a Helm chart in `./api/deploy`.
+The Helm action will deploy a Helm chart in `./api/deploy`.

-The `ui` module is similar.
+The `ui` unit is similar.

 #### Template Example
 Example file: